Attorneys for People Injured in Averitt Express Trucking Accidents

 Averitt Express is a Tennessee based interstate trucking company that employs 6,300 drivers and logs roughly 377.5 million miles per year.
-Understanding a trucking company's safety records and data is a great way to pinpoint areas where improvement is needed so that measures can be made to reduce the amount of serious truck accidents, which cause serious injuries to the victims who are involved.
-While not all accidents are the result of extreme negligence and genuine mistakes are made from time to time, statistics may suggest that the trucking companies themselves may have more power to prevent accidents than they claim.Averitt Express Safety Data Suggests a Trend in the Wrong Direction
+Understanding a trucking company's safety records and data is a great way to pinpoint areas where improvement is needed so that measures can be made to reduce the number of serious truck accidents, which cause severe injuries to the victims who are involved.
+While not all accidents are the result of extreme negligence and genuine mistakes are made from time to time, statistics may suggest that the trucking companies themselves may have more power to prevent accidents than they claim.

-When comparing data from 2012 with the most recent data compiled, it is obvious that Averitt Express is not doing nearly enough to improve its safety record and keep its drivers accountable.
-Most of the data suggests that Averitt Express is responsible for more accidents and violations over time, which may indicate that Averitt Express drivers are not the sole parties to blame for accidents involving its vehicles.
+When comparing data from 2012 with the most recent data compiled, it is evident that Averitt Express is not doing nearly enough to improve its safety record and keep its drivers accountable.
+Most of the data suggest that Averitt Express is responsible for more accidents and violations over time, which may indicate that Averitt Express drivers are not the sole parties to blame for accidents involving its vehicles.

-- If there is any silver lining to the cloud, it is that the number of fatal injuries reported in a two year period fell from 22 in 2012 to 12 in 2015 but the number of total injuries increased from 100 to 148, respectively.
+- If there is any silver lining to the cloud, it is that the number of fatal injuries reported in a two year period fell from 22 in 2012 to 12 in 2015, but the total number of injuries increased from 100 to 148, respectively.
 Roughly one in three accidents involved injuries which required medical care.

 - The out of service violations recorded in vehicle inspections rose between 2012 and 2015.
 In 2012, 2,454 vehicle inspections were reported for the previous two years and resulted in 321 out of service violations.
 The 2015 report recorded 2,567 inspections and 370 violations— an increase of 15%.

 What we can gain first from the safety data available is that Averitt Express drivers have been involved in an alarming number of accidents when compared to previous data.
-This trend suggests that drivers may be overworked, the trucks may not be maintained properly and that Averitt Express is not providing adequate training to its employees.
+This trend suggests that drivers may be overworked, the trucks may not be adequately maintained and that Averitt Express is not providing adequate training to its employees.
 It is the responsibility of all trucking companies to regularly inspect their vehicles to identify and repair safety concerns and to ensure that its drivers are keeping accurate logs of their service hours so that they do not overwork and have plenty of rest between shifts.

-Trucking companies are notorious for encouraging drivers to falsify logs in order to work longer and arrive at their destinations earlier.
-Studies have shown that fatigue has similar affects to reaction time and the ability to make decisions as alcohol or marijuana.
-Keeping a semi-tractor out of service to perform a thorough inspection or repairs can prove costly to the trucking company as well because it is one less vehicle running a route and for this reason it is not uncommon for trucks to fail mandated inspections due to lack of maintenance.
+Trucking companies are notorious for encouraging drivers to falsify logs to work longer and arrive at their destinations earlier.
+Studies have shown that fatigue has similar effects to reaction time and the ability to make decisions as alcohol or marijuana.
+Keeping a semi-tractor out of service to perform a thorough inspection or repairs can prove costly to the trucking company as well because it is one less vehicle running a route and for this reason, it is not uncommon for trucks to fail mandated inspections due to lack of maintenance.

 Contact us now to schedule a free consultation with an attorney to learn more about your legal options following an accident with an Averitt Express truck and what we can do for you.
 If we fail to recover damages on your behalf, our services will be free of charge.